 We are Collaborators: We work with you, your family and other members of the health care team to meet your health care needs.

-We are Consultants: We seek and give information to other members of the health care team to identify and clarify your health goals and plan and evaluate interventions to attain those goals.
+We are Consultants: We seek and give information and guidance to other members of the health care team to identify and clarify your health goals and plan and evaluate interventions to attain those goals.

 We are Change Agents: We introduce change to the health care delivery services when needed to provide you and your family with the highest quality care.

 So the next time a professional nurse takes your blood pressure, gives you medication or changes your dressing, know that she/he is doing much more.
 Your nurse is constantly observing you for any needs you may have and determining how to meet them.
 Using critical thinking and problem solving skills, nurses prevent you from developing complications, and if you do, take actions to get you the treatment you need.
 Nurses notice when there is a change in your condition and know what to do about it.
 Who knows, a nurse may save your life or the life of someone you love one day soon.